Framework and possibilities for working as an International Student

 Salary and Taxes

-In Germany, there is a minimum wage, which currently amounts to 9,35 euros per hour.
+In Germany, there is a minimum wage, which currently amounts to 10,45 Euros per hour (12 Euro ab Oktober 2022).
 How much you earn, however, depends heavily on your own knowledge, the industry and the regional job market.
 In cities like Munich and Hamburg, hourly wages are usually higher, but the cost of living is also higher.
 For university assistants, production assistants in the industry or service staff at trade fairs, the average hourly wage is often slightly higher than the minimum wage.

 Students can do a mini-job and earn up to $ 450 a month without paying taxes.
 If you regularly earn more than 450 euros, you need a tax number.
 Then a certain amount will be deducted from your salary every month.
 Students will receive it back at the end of the year through an income tax return.